Sheep-y/trpg-dnd-4e-db/README.md

 * 219 entries with bold and font size issues.
 (Deluge, Dark Toxin etc.)
 * 276 entries with inconsistency in wordings.
 (Winged Armor type, Xenda-Dran Array tier, Racial power without type etc.)
 * 94 entries with missing listing data not caused by above issues.
 (Subrace abilities, Heroic feat tier etc.)
-* 724 entries with wrong/inconsistent listing data not caused by above issues.
-(Multi-source classes, theme powers etc.)
+* 173 entries with wrong listing data not caused by above issues.
+(Multi-source classes, traps mixing up role and type etc.)
 * In addition, over a hundred artifacts and item sets are manually classified.

 If you find similar mistakes that aren't fixed, please [file an issue](https://github.com/Sheep-y/trpg-dnd-4e-db/issues/).